A bronze erected by the Company in 2006 in the original Covent Garden Market

-The Worshipful Company of Fruiterers, which has been in existence since before 1300 AD, is among the oldest Companies, and stands 45th in order of precedence of the Livery Companies.
+The Worshipful Company of Fruiterers has been in existence since before 1300 AD and stands 45th in order of precedence of the Livery Companies.

-The full history of the Company written by A.W Gould and published in 1912 is available to read online here
+A history of the Company was written by A.W Gould and published in 1912.

 The Company’s Arms